-An impairment loss is recognized in the consolidated statements of net earnings when the carrying amount of any asset, CGU, or CGU group exceeds its estimated recoverable amount.
+An impairment loss is recognized in the Consolidated Statements of Net (Loss) Earnings when the carrying amount of any asset, CGU, or CGU group exceeds its estimated recoverable amount.
 Impairment losses recognized in respect of CGUs or CGU group are allocated, first to reduce the carrying amount of any goodwill allocated to the CGU or CGU group, and then to reduce the net carrying amount of the other assets in the CGU or CGU group on a pro rata basis.